 The Van: The Most Popular Way To Rally El Nido, Palawan

 For tourists, the van is probably the most popular way of going between El Nido and Puerto Princesa.
-There are several companies commuting the two towns and each one of them runs several trips a day.
-Here are the two main ones: Eulen Joy and Lexus Shuttle.
+There are many companies commuting the two towns and each one of them runs several trips a day.

 As you’ll step foot outside of the Puerto Princesa Airport, you’ll probably be approached by van drivers asking you if you need a ride to El Nido.
 So, in a way, you won’t have to look for a van… But there are a few things to take into account.